khadas/khadas_docs/source/vim1/index.md

 title: VIM1 Documentation
 ---

-This part is about Khadas VIM1.
+These webpages contain documentation for the Khadas VIM1.

 {% youtube dLAX8nwcTvo %}